 5

-Supporting your application with detailed, up-to-date medical evidence can improve your outcome.
-Recent blood test results, specialist reports, treatment summaries, and letters from your GP confirming stable management can help underwriters assess your condition more accurately and favourably.
+Supporting your application with detailed, up-to-date medical evidence can meaningfully improve the outcome.
+Recent pathology results, specialist reports, treatment summaries, and letters from your GP confirming stable management give underwriters the information they need to assess your condition accurately - and accurate assessments tend to produce better results.

 6

 If your application results in a loading or exclusion, ask whether the provider offers a review mechanism.
-Many Australian insurers will reassess your terms after a period of stable health - for example, reviewing a cancer loading after additional years of remission, or reducing a diabetes loading after sustained improvement in HbA1c levels.
+Many Australian insurers reassess terms after a period of stable or improving health.
+Cancer loadings may be reviewed after additional years of remission.
+Diabetes loadings may be reduced after sustained improvement in HbA1c levels.
+Mental health exclusions may be reconsidered after a period of stability.

 Frequently Asked Questions